mfernest/SEBC/storage/hdfs_testing.md

 ## <center> <a name="nfs_gateway"/> NFS Gateway

-* NFSv3 service to HDFS
+* NFSv3 service ported to HDFS
     * Useful for file browsing and transfers
     * Alternative to webHDFS or httpfs
 * Any NFS-capable HDFS client can be a gateway